sdiehl/kaleidoscope/tutorial.md

 A more interesting example is included in Chapter 6 where we write a little Kaleidoscope application that displays a Mandelbrot Set at various levels of magnification.

-Lets dive into the implementation of this language!
+Let's dive into the implementation of this language!

 LLVM Introduction
 -----------------